 My Personal Experience

 I often walk my dog around a large prairie here that is kept by a university and is open to the public.
-It is bordered on one side by a large woods which hides a wetland and a small lake.
-Wildlife is plentiful there and Sandhill cranes can often be spotted hear the wetland areas.
+It is bordered on one side by large woods that hide a wetland and a small lake.
+Wildlife is plentiful there and sandhill cranes can often be spotted near the wetland areas.

 Several months ago, I was walking along the edge of the prairie, which has a paved path.
 It’s a great place to walk after a rain, because you don’t have to get the bottoms of your pants all wet or wear muck boots.
 As I was heading back toward my car with the dog, I heard a strange whirring sound that I did not recognize.

 I looked up, and there was a large sandhill crane flying above me, making that noise.
 I was so excited I almost started whooping (that’s a different sort of crane) but I didn’t, because what happened next was even more unusual (for me, anyway).